ThPadelis/datalabs-ai-applications-quiz/README.md

 ## Description

 **Datalabs AI Applications Quiz** is a comprehensive knowledge assessment system for the DYPA300 program webinar "Artificial Intelligence Applications in Organizations and Businesses".
-It includes 11 different assessments plus 1 mixed assessment with a total of 316 questions covering topics from basic concepts to advanced ethics, business applications, prompt engineering, and European AI policy.
+It includes 13 different assessments plus 1 mixed assessment with a total of 418 questions covering topics from basic concepts to advanced ethics, business applications, prompt engineering, neural networks, and European AI policy.

 The application is designed as a **Progressive Web App (PWA)**, allowing users to install it on their devices and use it **completely offline**, without requiring an internet connection.

 ## Features

 ### Assessments
-- **11 Assessments** with different difficulty levels
+- **13 Assessments** with different difficulty levels
-- **316 Multiple Choice Questions** (306 + 10 mixed)
+- **418 Multiple Choice Questions** (408 + 10 mixed)
 - **Detailed Explanations** for each question
 - **Immediate Feedback** with color-coded indicators for correct/incorrect answers
 - **Completion Check** - Warning for unanswered questions